dimaxano/dimaxano.github.io/content/til/_index.md

 aliases     : [ "til" ]
 ---

-As you may have guessed (if you haven't, please leave that page) here I tell about what I've learned at a specific day of my life.
+As you may have guessed (if you haven't, please leave that page) here I write about what I've learned at a specific day of my life.
 Probably it is correlated with the name of that blog.